sokorototo/fuckbrain/README.md

 ----
 ### 🐣  _Introduction_

 ##### _fuckbrain_ is a dead simple brainfuck interpreter.
-It has no dependencies. _fuckbrain_ also comes with some helper functionality like detailed error reporting and customizable input and output streaming.
+It has no dependencies nor bloat.
+Uses a loop instead of recursion.
+Covers the full, ( yet small ) brainfuck language spec, correctly. _fuckbrain_ also comes with detailed error reporting and customizable input and output streaming.
 The interpreter does not offer any form of optimizations, yet.
 Besides various aspects of a given `Machine` instance, ( what runs the .bf ) can be customized; bits per cell, length of the tape and its `InstructionSet`.
 You can try a demo [here](https://sokorototo.github.io/fuckbrain/).
 ----
 ### 🥼 _Why I made this_